menu icon

 Jump to Recipe

-Chestnuts are super nutritious and have a sweet and mild flavour, which blends in really well with the chocolate (no one will guess there is a healthy ingredient in these chestnut chocolate truffles!).
-They also have a soft texture so it's easy to turn them into a creamy puree, which combined with the chocolate becomes a delicious festive truffle filling.
+Chestnuts are typically used in savoury dishes, such as Christmas stuffing, but their mild, sweet, nutty flavour also pairs well with chocolate.
+They have a soft texture so it's easy to turn them into a creamy puree, which combined with the chocolate becomes a delicious festive truffle filling.

 Ingredients for making festive truffles in individual dishes.